 Can You Eat the Leaves of Okra?

-Okra is thought to have originated in Africa and cultivation spread to the Middle East, India and into the southern reaches of North America, most likely brought by the French via West Africa.
+Okra is thought to have originated in Africa and cultivation spread to the Middle East, India, and into the southern reaches of North America, most likely brought by the French via West Africa.
 It has since become a popular food in southern parts of the U.S.

-And while it is the pod which is most favored, okra leaves are, indeed, edible too.
+While it is the pod which is most favored, okra leaves are, indeed, edible too.
 Not only the leaves but the beautiful blossoms as well.

 Eating Okra Leaves

 Okra is a type of hibiscus plant that is grown for ornamental purposes and as a food crop.
 The leaves are heart-shaped, serrated, medium in size, bright green, and covered in small bristles.
 The leaves grow alternately with five to seven lobes per stem.

 Okra pods are a traditional ingredient in gumbo and feature prominently in other southern dishes.
 Some people don’t like them because the pods are mucilaginous, a long word for slimy.
 The pods are often used, as in gumbo, to thicken soups or stews.
 Turns out that the edible okra leaves also have this thickening aspect.
 The leaves can be eaten raw or cooked like spinach, and a nice chiffonade (thinly cut strips) added to stew or soup will thicken it just as a roux or corn starch would.